One Word is Too Often Profaned

-"One Word Is Too Often Profaned" is a poem by Percy Bysshe Shelley, written in 1822 and published in 1824 (see 1822 in poetry).
+"One Word Is Too Often Profaned" is a poem by Percy Bysshe Shelley, written in 1822 and published in 1824 in Posthumous Poems (see 1822 in poetry).

 Background

 The poem was intended for Jane Williams.
 It expresses Shelley's deep and genuine devotion for her.

 Shelley met Jane Williams and her lover, Edward Ellerker Williams, in Pisa sometime in 1821.
 The Williams befriended Percy Bysshe and Mary Shelley, and they all frequently met Lord Byron, who also lived in Pisa at that time.

 Shelley developed a very strong affection towards Jane Williams and addressed a number of poems to her.
 In most of these poems, Shelley projects his love for Jane in a spiritual and devotional manner.
 This poem is an example of that.
 Shelley's affection towards Jane was known to Edward Williams and also to Mary Shelley.
 But since Shelley always projected this relationship in a platonic manner, Williams and Mary Shelley were not afflicted by jealousy regarding this relationship.
 In fact, Mary Shelley was quite fond of Jane and Edward Williams, and Shelley enjoyed Edward's company too.
 Shelley and Edward Williams drowned while on a boating trip on 8 July 1822.

 Shelley wrote a number of poems devoted to Jane including With a Guitar, To Jane, One Word is Too Often Profaned, To Jane: The Invitation, To Jane: The Recollection and To Jane: The Keen Stars Were Twinkling.

 In One Word is Too Often Profaned, Shelley rejects the use of the word Love to describe his relationship with Jane.
 He says that this word has been so often profaned or misused that he will not use it to describe this relationship.
 He then goes on to say that the usage of this word may be rejected by Jane herself and that his feelings for her are too pure to be falsely disdained.